afarhan/ubitx/README.md

 - Beta 0.26 and Beta 0.261, Beta 0.262,0.27 is complete test, 0.28 is tested.
 - You can download and use it (Release section).

-- Current work list (for Version 0.29)
+# Current work list (for Version 0.29)
-  1.Testing CAT Control with Software using hamlib on Linux 2.BFO setting based on current value - complete 3.Select Tune Step - Testing
+  -Testing CAT Control with Software using hamlib on Linux -BFO setting based on current value - complete -Select Tune Step - Testing
-  4.Change Tune control type, Do not keep the original source - Complete
+  -Change Tune control type, Do not keep the original source - Complete
     - Coded differently after clearing the original source
-    - Prevent malfunction by applying threshold 5.stabilize and remove many warning messages - by Pullrequest and merge 6.Study on improvement method for cw keying - need idea
+    - Prevent malfunction by applying threshold -stabilize and remove many warning messages - by Pullrequest and merge -Study on improvement method for cw keying - need idea
     - set ADC Range value

 #NOTICE